-- 1. Provide a copy of their high-school transcript or other post-secondary education transcripts if applicable, as determined by the Director of Academics. - 2.
+- 1. Provide a resume and a copy of their high-school transcript or other post-secondary education transcripts if applicable, as determined by the Director of Academics. - 2.
+Provide a resume. - 3.
 Provide proof of English Language Fluency.
 All activities (lectures, seminars, laboratories, etc.) at OCHT are conducted in English so it is essential that every student possess strong English writing, comprehension, and speaking skills in order to prepare them for the program curriculum and any other components of the program (Student clinic and Outreach).
 See English Language Proficiency Policy for explanation of Decision Criteria.